OoriData/Toolio/README.md

    }'
 ```

-This is actually not constraining to any output structure, and is just .
+This is actually not constraining to any output structure, and is just using the LLM as is.
+The result will be in complx-looking JSON, but read on for more straightforward ways to query against a Toolio server.

 ## Specifying an output JSON schema